dylanjtastet/dylanjtastet.github.io/src/faq.md

 ### Where can I RSVP?

 Formal invitations will be mailed to your home address soon.
 The invitation will include information on how to RSVP.
 Please fill out the form linked in the save the date (which you can also find [here](https://www.postable.com/tastetmcdarriswedding)) so that we can ensure that your invitation reaches you.

+### What if I have more questions?
+We will soon add more “Q&As” to this list, such as what time you should arrive and what to do if you have dietary restrictions.
+In the meantime, please reach out to us at [tastet.mcdarris.wedding@gmail.com](mailto:tastet.mcdarris.wedding@gmail.com) if you have any questions.